In 25 years, Youth Focus has transformed the lives of 25,000 young people.

 I was raised in a dysfunctional family, where I had to be mature beyond my years.

 I walked my brother and sister to school in primary school every day.
-I remember having to go to the homeroom to make us a sandwich because no lunches were packed for us.
+I remember having to go to the homeroom to make us a sandwich because we didn’t have any lunches packed.

-By the age of 11, I was pretty much my brother and sisters’ carer.
+By the age of 11, I felt like I was my brother and sisters’ carer.
 Looking back now I don’t even remember ever laughing with them or playing with them.

 My boyfriend and I separated and from the time my daughter was one to five, I told myself every day that I was not good enough as a mother.
 In reality my daughter was always happy, smart beyond her years, loved, clean and fed.